yanirkes/github-pages-with-jekyll/index.md

-# Welcome to my blog
+# Yanir First Blog

-I'm glad you are here.
-I plan to talk about ...
+I yet know what I am going to do with this, however, I know It would be great!